groboclown/petronia/docs/extensions/api/README.md

 * [default.layout.tile](default.layout.tile.md) The Petronia tiling extension.
 * [default.logging.console](default.logging.console.md) Console-based logging.
 * [default.platform.windows](default.platform.windows.md) Provides the low-level platform API implementation for the Windows operating system.
-* [default.shutdown.timer](default.shutdown.timer.md) a quiet period with no events.
+* [default.shutdown.timer](default.shutdown.timer.md) Sends a halt message after a time is exceeded in either a total time ora quiet period with no events.
 * [default.theme.wrench](default.theme.wrench.md) The Wrench Theme.
 It's not pretty, but it does all kinds of work.